 The Input / Output (I/O) board is fitted with a number of configurable digital inputs (DI) which can monitor external voltage-free relay contacts or switches.
-See Input / Output Board on page 3 for details.
+See Input / Output Board on page 2 for details.

-To configure a digital input 1 On DCTools/web, go to Digital Inputs.
+To configure a digital inp วน1 Iţ ---------------------------- ----- ---- ro configure a digital input 1 On DCTools/web, go to Digital Inputs.
 Expand the Digital Inputs table.
 The number of digital inputs available for user digital inputs depends on the IO Board version.
-Refer to the I/O Board (IOBGP-xx) Connector Pin-outs on page 138 for IO Board input numbers.
-If additional I/O boards and/or SiteSure-3G modules are connected, there will be more configurable Digital Inputs.
-See details in the dc power system Installation and Operation Guide. e digital inputs are normally configured as Digital System States (see details on page 89). use these inputs if you do need need to use them as Digital System State Inputs.
-2 Select a configurable Digital Input.
-3 Conf igure the following parameters to suit the application.
+Refer to the I/O Board (IOBGP-xx) Connector Pin-outs on page 132 for IO Board input numbers If additional I/O boards and/or SiteSure-3G modules are connected, there will be more configurable Digital Inputs.
+See details in the dc power system Installation and Operation Guide e digital inputs are normally configured as Digital System States (see details on page 86). vuse these inputs if you do need to use them as Digital System State Inputs.
+2 Selec ct a configurable Digital Input.
+3 Configure the following parameters to su figure the following parameters to suit the application.
+To change a setting, double-click and select from drop down list or edit the text.